SlNPacifist/angular-infinite-scroller/README.md

     * `res` should be an array.
 Items of this array will become scrData.data in scroller-item. `res` should contain `count` items starting with `index`.

+### Known issues
+Scroller does not intercept any events, so all the scrolling should work just like it is meant to work in the operating system.
+However, elements far from shown area are deleted so keys like pgUp/pgDown do not function properly.
+For example:

+* user clicks in the scroller area
+* user presses pgUp several times
+* selected DOM Node is removed
+* pgUp does not work anymore

 ###Dependencies